-"Virtual visitation", as the name implies, is a form of child visitation that requires the use of technology to keep in contact with a child -- such as through email, video conferencing, video mail, and instant messaging – typically as part of a parenting agreement or child custody order.
+"Virtual visitation," as the term implies, is a form of child visitation that requires the use of technology to keep in contact with a child.
+This type of visitation may include email, video conferencing, video mail, and instant messaging, but typically is detailed as part of a parenting agreement or child custody order.

-Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parents seeks to relocate or move out of the area with a child --- thereby inferring with existing parental visitation rights.
-Virtual visitation requests may also apply to new child custody and visitation requests, including child custody and visitation in non-divorce cases and visitation requests by unmarried fathers.
+Requests for virtual visitation are generally made by the non-custodial parent in situations where the custodial parent seeks to relocate or move out of the area with a child -- thereby interfering with existing parental visitation rights.
+Requests for such arrangements also may apply to new child custody and visitation requests, including child custody and visitation in non-divorce cases and visitation requests by unmarried fathers.

 Virtual Visitation Laws

-Virtual visitation may also be an option in many states which don't yet have virtual visitation laws on the books.
-In many states such as New York, which have not passed specific virtual visitation legislation, family courts have ruled in favor of using technology to extend parental visitation rights.
+Virtual visitation may also be an option in many states which don't yet have specific laws on the books.
+In many states such as New York, which have not passed specific legislation, family courts have ruled in favor of using technology to extend parental visitation rights.

-Although the telephone is still the easiest and quickest way to communicate, the more technologically advanced ways to engage in virtual visits may include standard electronic communication tools (such as email and instant messaging), webcams, video conferencing, private document sites, social media sites (such as Facebook, Myspace, and Yahoogroups.com), and photo-sharing sites (such as Shutterfly, Picasa, and Kodak Gallery).
+Although the telephone is still the easiest and quickest way to communicate, the more technologically advanced ways to engage in virtual visits may include standard electronic communication tools (such as email and instant messaging), webcams, video conferencing, private document sites, social media sites (such as Facebook.
+Twitter, and Snaptchat), and photo-sharing sites (such as Shutterfly, Picasa, and Kodak Gallery).

-There are both benefits and drawbacks to virtual visitation.
+There are both benefits and drawbacks to such arrangements.
 Because of the growing number of divorced parents sharing custody of their children, virtual visitation provides potentially far-reaching benefits to enrich the parent-child relationship.
 Not only can parents become more involved in their children's lives, despite the distance, parents and children may arguably become better people.

-Some of the examples of how virtual visitation may be used to benefit the parent-child relationship include:
+Some of the examples of how this may be used to benefit the parent-child relationship include:

 - Reading a child a bedtime story;